Sebastes levis: Conservation

 Overfishing of cowcod in the 1970s and 1980s is estimated to have led to a steep decline in abundance to a low point of 9% of unfished biomass in 1989.
 The stock was declared overfished in 2000 and retention of cowcod was prohibited from January 2001 until January 2011.
 From 2011 onward, a small quota was allocated to the trawl fishery but retention remained prohibited in all other sectors.
 The initial rebuilding plan estimated that the recovery would take decades, but a stock assessment conducted in 2019 estimated the stock had recovered to 57% of the unfished biomass and the stock was declared to have been rebuilt.

-The California Department of Fish and Wildlife closed 4,300 square nautical miles off southern California to all bottomfishing as a cowcod conservation area, and prohibited all cowcod catch.